Applause (Lady Gaga song): Development

 The music video for "Applause" was directed by fashion photography duo Inez and Vinoodh, who had previously collaborated with Gaga on a series of fashion films in 2011 and a photoshoot for V magazine.
-The video was filmed at Paramount Pictures studio in Hollywood, California on two different sets over three days.
+The video was filmed at Paramount Pictures studio in Hollywood, California on two different sets over the course of 3 days during the week of July 15, 2013.
 Gaga was inspired by silent film and early horror films and explained that the concept behind the video is that of her passion for shape-shifting and transforming.
 She described it as "Iconography in motion, as magic."
 Gaga and her team decided to use several different looks for the video, with each being representative of different facets of her as a performer.
 Attires worn in the video included designs by Gareth Pugh, vintage John Galliano, as well as outfits crafted by the Haus of Gaga.

 Inez and Vinoodh explained that the video symbolizes "this idea that she goes through this struggle to go back onstage, which is in that pink laser tower.
 And she's sort of dragging that leg as a trophy and making it back on stage as a fully-realized, complete new person".
 Jo Ratcliffe, a London-based illustrator known for her hand-drawn graphic design, was hired to provide animation effects for the video.
 She described Gaga as "really tough" during filming and added that she had "never seen anyone push themselves so hard."
 Gaga spoke of this intensity during an interview with the radio station Z100 New York, explaining that it was difficult for her to quickly mould herself into the different personalities portrayed in the video.